-Person must be a member of an audit committee, a director of a company or a company secretary.
+A person must be a member of an audit committee, a director of a company or a company secretary.

 ACTIVITY HOURS CREDITS

 Contact time (Lectures) - -

 Workshops 14 -

 Work-based learning - -

-Independent reading/ interacting with learning material/online activities 2 -
+Independent reading/ interacting with learning material/distance activities 2 -

 Preparation for and completion of assignments and other assessment activities - -

 Tutorials - -

 Other (specify) - -

 Total hours 16 -

 Total number of credits - 0

-- Contact time: Two-Day Programme.
+- Contact time: Two-day Programme.

-- Months to complete: 2 Days.
+- Days to complete: Two days.

 - Offered on demand in both semesters.